Xavious/lotj-mudlet-ui/README.md

 ![Image of UI with ground map](https://raw.githubusercontent.com/LotJ/lotj-mudlet-ui/main/images/galaxy-map.png)

-After initializing it by running various in-game commands, this map will show all publicly listed starsystems, including coloring each government's planets differently.
-It will also attempt to highlight your current system when known, although that only works while in space.
+The galaxy map will show all publicly listed starsystems, including coloring each government's planets differently.
+It will also attempt to highlight your current system when known.

 ### Chat windows